FAITH Values

 Keep learning.

 Always accept that there is a lot where you can improve.
 Share your potential areas of improvement with your peers and line manager, asking for advice or support to make it happen.
 Critical self reflection is the basis for personal growth.
-Camunda will happily support your learning aspirations, let it be with books, seminars or personal coaching, as long as it can potentially help you in your role.
+Camunda will happily support your learning aspirations, whether it’s with books, seminars or personal coaching, as long as it can potentially help you in your role.

 Acknowledge failure.